Origin of the Covariant Wigner Operator as a Quantum Amplitude in QCD: Relativistic Koopman Treatment of Wigner Operator with Abelian Gauge Coupling

 To construct spinors as mathematically well-defined minimal left ideals of the Clifford algebra, one introduces a primitive idempotent $\epsilon$ and multiplies algebra elements from the right, satisfying projector property $\epsilon^2 =\epsilon$.
 A representative choice of such an idempotent is \citep{Lounesto_2001,Clifford_algebra_book_w_spinors,CAS_idempotent_2015}

 Note that different choices of idempotents will lead to isomorphic spinors.
-The mathematical object $\hat W \epsilon$ therefore satisfies the criteria for a mathematically well-defined spinor, which is a function on relativistic phase space, and obeys classical Liouville flow when $\hbar \rightarrow 0$.
+We choose for the idempotent to act on the even subalgebra $\hat W_+$ (which encodes the exact same independent degrees of freedom), in parallel to how the Dirac spinor is constructed in Clifford algebra frameworks as an even multivector under idempotent \citep{hestenes_dirac_1975,Lounesto_2001}.
+The resulting mathematical object $\hat W_+ \epsilon$ therefore satisfies the criteria for a mathematically well-defined spinor, which is a function on relativistic phase space, and obeys classical Liouville flow when $\hbar \rightarrow 0$.
 We have identified a mathematically well-defined Koopman spinor, $\Psi(x,p) \in \mathbb{C}^4$, in close analogy to the nonrelativistic treatment \citep{wignerphasespace, wave_operator}.
 As noted in Appendix I, to derive a phase space from configuration space in Koopman theory, a doubling of variables is required.
 Recovering a phase space spinor from a coordinate density matrix, by removing redundant representation through use of an idempotent, is less strange in this light.
 Note the implicit presence of the Koopman phase preserving Fourier transform in the standard definition of the Wigner operator (eq. \ref{eq: relativistic_wigner_function}).
 This suggests that such a Koopman spinor is related to the waves in phase space described by eqs. \ref{eq: phase_space_Fourier}, \ref{eq: phase_space_Fourier_2}.

 The properties of the Koopman spinor construction will be explored further in the forthcoming paper, but, this initial look suggests that a purely field-theoretic approach to Koopman waves is possible and may shed light on the meaning of the Wigner operator.
 In the forthcoming work we will explore common QFT techniques for purely classical Koopman waves for point particles.